Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Listing Gain = (Selling Price on Listing - IPO Application Price) × Number of Shares

-Let's say you applied for 100 shares at ₹200 each in an IPO.
-You got all 100 shares allotted.
-On listing day, the shares open at ₹280, and you sell them immediately.
+Assume that you made an application for 100 shares at the rate of ₹200 in an IPO.
+All 100 shares are allotted to you.
+The opening price of the shares is ₹280 on the listing day, and you sell them right away.
 Your listing gain would be:

 (₹280 - ₹200) × 100 = ₹8,000